thegerscheffect/file_system/README.md

 * Remove a directory
 * List all the items in the disk, or given path

-### To complile the code, type the following commands into your terminal
+### To compile the code, type the following commands into your terminal
 ```
 make
 ```